-What I have learned over the last 15 years coaching new sales managers and executives, is that there is one mistake that many new sales managers make that can be the difference between success and failure.
-I have learned that this is the essence of leadership and the building block to be a successful leader.
+Over the last 15 years of coaching new sales managers and executives, I have learned that there is one mistake that many new sales managers make that can be the difference between success and failure.
+I have learned that this is the essence of leadership and the building block to being a successful leader.

-The challenge is that the new sales manager start their new role half-cocked.
+The challenge is that the new sales manager starts their new role half-cocked.
 They want to prove themselves immediately before laying down the foundation for success.

 Failure to build trust is simply a failure.

-New sales managers meet their sales people and immediately want to talk about business.
-They want to get up to speed about their reps territories.
+New sales managers meet their salespeople and immediately want to talk about business.
+They want to get up to speed on their rep’s territories.

 Asking questions like……. what are your biggest opportunities?
 What are your challenges?

 The new sales managers feel that they can fix their team’s issues immediately since they are super reps.

 The rep knows the drill because every time they have a new sales manager, they are asked the same dumb questions.

 I say there will be plenty of time to talk business.
 But not NOW!